How do I ________?

 • Step By Step.

-Don’t believe me ok here: Teaching skills to children: different approaches and it does to apply to school work.
+Don’t believe me?
+Read this: Teaching skills to children: different approaches This applies to schoolwork as well!
 There are some homeschoolers who want to build their own curriculum.
 I did that for a season, it was fun and I learned a lot.
 However, for the majority of homeschoolers they simply purchase a homeschool curriculum program.
 This curriculum is designed for and written for parents to use to with their children.
 It’s not rocket science!
-Literally, the math textbook I used would have sections that were bolded and it would say, Parents read the following.
-And I would read it.
+Many textbooks have guided sections for you, the parent, to read.
 It would have questions for me to ask the kids and the answers were right in my teacher’s manual so I knew what the answer was supposed to be.
-Easy Peasy.
+Easy-peasy!

 I need to know what’s expected of me for a day of homeschooling?
 Well, that would depend on the curriculum you decide to use.
 Most curriculum will have an information section for the parent telling you want you will need for each lesson.
-I would gather those lists for each subject and after I gathered the items I already had in the house, I was able to pick up the majority of rest of the items at the Dollar store.
-Some companies will even sell you a kit with all the items you need, of course you pay for that service.
+I would gather those lists for each subject and after I gathered the items I already had in the house, I was able to pick up the majority of rest of the items at a dollar store.
+Some companies will even sell you a kit with all the items you need, if you pay for that service.
 I was always able to get the items myself at a fraction of the cost.
-As the years went by I would reuse many of those items over and over.
+As the years went by, I would reuse many of those items over and over.
 If it is software based, you would need to make sure the computer is set up and ready to go.
 If it is textbook based, you would need the textbook.
-Once you have those expectations met then you need to have the kids get up, get dressed, eat breakfast, and do any morning chores, not necessarily in that order.
+Once you have those expectations met, then you need to have the kids get up, get dressed, eat breakfast, and do any morning chores, not necessarily in that order.
 Then you would start with your first subject.
 For us that was Math.
-We were using a textbook,
+We were using a textbook:

 I’d stay and watch the first few questions and if they weren’t getting it I’d re-read/teach the part they weren’t getting and explain it Step By Step to them.
 They would finally understand, and demonstrate that they could do a few again and I’d go flip the laundry.